-Most of them after reading Pamphlets, they used to cheer us up after knowing the ride is dedicated to nation with a slogan “Follow the Rules and India will Rule”.
+Most of them after reading Pamphlets, they used to cheer us up after knowing the ride is dedicated to the nation with a slogan “Follow the Rules and India will Rule”.
 Some also offered if we needed any help?
-We also met two people who had done GQC on a motor bike and knew the gravity of the expedition and were amazed to see us doing it on a bicycle.
+We also met two people who had done GQC on a motorbike and knew the gravity of the expedition and were amazed to see us doing it on a bicycle.

 We also met students from the medical college in Rajamundry, AP & Himmatnagar Gujarat & Physiotherapy, who were energetic and eagerly waited to welcome us with their teachers.

 A youth in his 20’s bumped into us near Etawah, UP.
 He was surprised after he found out that we were riding our bikes in spite of having a follow vehicle.
-Moreover, he was even more surprised after he found out our age in 40s and felt bit ashamed that he has become dependent on a motorbike at his age.
+Moreover, he was even more surprised after he found out our age in 40s and felt a bit ashamed that he has become dependent on a motorbike at his age.

 Tell us something about the relay ride strategy that you followed during those 10 days?

 When it came to riding during the day time, we rode 15-40 kms per rider.

 While during the night, each one of us rode for around 4 – 5 hours.
 This gave enough time for one of us sleep and recover.
 This left us fresh to ride again.

 During our days on the road, we enjoyed all three meals of the local region.
 Besides that, we had salted dry fruits, dates and Chikkis.
 During longer night shifts we used energy bars of Just Eat (Sakas foods) and GU gels.

 We also made use of Enerzal and Rehydrate to restore our electrolytes.